What is Applied Behaviour Analysis (ABA)?

 You might be able to include the cost of using ABA in children’s NDIS plans.
 You can contact the NDIS to find out.

-Does Applied Behaviour Analysis (ABA) work?
+Does Applied Behaviour Analysis (ABA) work for autistic children?

 Applied Behaviour Analysis (ABA) is an effective approach for teaching a range of skills to autistic children.
 Quality research shows that it has positive effects on the behaviour of autistic children.